Siegallab/PIE/docs/source/full_experiment.rst

             pie run_setup_wizard

-Complete PIE experiments require a single *csv*-format setup file to run.
+Time-lapse PIE experiments require a single *csv*-format setup file to run.
 Some templates for experiment types commonly run in the Siegal lab can be found in `sample_PIE_setup_files <https://github.com/Siegallab/PIE/blob/master/sample_PIE_setup_files>`_.
 Details on each setup file are provided below, and each can be used to analyze an experiment provided in the `PIE_test_data/IN <https://github.com/Siegallab/PIE/blob/master/PIE_test_data/IN>`_ folder on github (see :doc:`Sample Experiments <sample_experiments>`).

 General experimental setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^